Submitting and publishing your thesis in digital format (E-thesis)

 Technical depositing instructions

-3. Sign in to the submission form using your University of Helsinki username and password (link below) and proceed in the following order: * Fill in the information required.
-If your thesis includes the abstract in several languages, repeat the abstract field. * Upload the PDF file of your thesis. * Ensure that everything has been entered correctly, make changes if needed.
+4. Sign in to the submission form using your University of Helsinki username and password (link below) and proceed in the following order: * Fill in the information required.
+If your thesis includes the abstract in several languages, repeat the abstract field. * Upload the PDF file of your thesis and if you wish, save the source code as a zip file (see instructions on accessibility). * Ensure that everything has been entered correctly, make changes if needed.

 NOTE.
 Once the thesis has been submitted to the E-thesis system, it can no longer be edited.
 Please be careful!